Silent film "The Artist" leads BAFTA nominations

 STREEP EYES THE PRIZE

-As expected, Meryl Streep made it on to the shortlist for best actress for her portrayal of former British Prime Minister Margaret Thatcher in "The Iron Lady."
-She is heavily favored to land an Academy Award for the performance.
+As expected, Meryl Streep made it on to the shortlist for best actress for her portrayal of former British Prime Minister Margaret Thatcher in "The Iron Lady".
+She is heavily favoured to land an Academy Award for the performance.

 Streep is up against Berenice Bejo (The Artist), Michelle Williams (My Week with Marilyn), Tilda Swinton (We Need to Talk About Kevin) and Viola Davis (The Help).